Just a Friendly Game of Chess

 Again, silence held.
-When Steve finally found his voice, it seemed to come from some faraway place.
+When Steve found his voice, it seemed to come from some faraway place.
 He spoke slowly, each word a revealing the wound that birthed it.

 "My hearts desire…what would a twisted psyche like yours understand about the heart?"

 "Enough to know that it is your greatest weakness.
 Perhaps your only weakness."

 "Then you know nothing.
 If you were a human being, you'd understand what it was to love a woman like Peggy Carter…and what it was to lose her.
 But you don't have the first idea, do you?
 I pity you."